zpenoyre/astromet.py/docs/quickstart.rst

 astrometric track.
-The last remaining piece is to make our observations more realistic - with particular scan directions and greater precision in the along scan direction compared to across scan - and to use the similar but more in-depth replice of Gaia's own astrometric fitting function in gaia_fit().
+The last remaining piece is to make our observations more realistic - with particular scan directions and greater precision in the along scan direction compared to across scan - and to use the similar but more in-depth replice of Gaia's own astrometric fitting function in fit().

-We'll save that discussion for another page (coming soon, but all working in code!).
+We'll save that discussion for another page.

 postscript - epoch
 -----------------